Morro Bay, California: Morro Rock

 The area around the base of Morro Rock is open to visitors, with parking lots and paths.
 Climbing the rock is prohibited due to risk of injury, and because it is a peregrine falcon reserve.
 Morro Rock is one in a series of similar plugs that stretch in a line inland called the Nine Sisters.

 Morro Bay Harbor

 Morro Bay is a natural embayment with an artificial harbor constructed by the U.S. Army Corps of Engineers.
-It is the only all-weather small craft commercial and recreational harbor between Santa Barbara and Monterey.
+It is the only all-weather, small-craft, commercial and recreational harbor between Santa Barbara and Monterey.
 Morro Rock was originally surrounded by water, but the Army built a large artificial breakwater and road across the north end of the harbor, linking Morro Rock and the mainland.
 Some of the rock used for this and for the artificial breakwaters was quarried from Morro Rock itself.
 Other rock was imported by barge from Catalina Island.
 The bay extends inland and parallels the shore for a distance of about 6.4 km south of its entrance at Morro Rock.
 Morro Bay is recognized for protection by the California Bays and Estuaries Policy.

-There is usually a small summer colony of otters in the kelp near the harbor entrance.
+A small summer colony of otters ususally can be seen in the kelp near the harbor entrance.

 Climate

-Morro Bay experiences a mild warm-summer Mediterranean climate (Köppen Csb) characteristic of coastal California featuring dry, warm summers and wet, mild winters.
-The city is located next to the Pacific Ocean, which helps moderate temperatures and create an overall pleasant mild year-round climate, resulting in warmer winters and cooler summers compared with places farther inland, such as Atascadero.
-Summers in Morro Bay are cool for a city located on the 35th parallel north latitude, with July averaging around 60 °F. Winters are mild, with January averaging at 55 °F with around 8 days of measurable precipitation.
+Morro Bay experiences a mild warm-summer Mediterranean climate (Köppen Csb) characteristic of coastal California, featuring dry, warm summers and wet, mild winters.
+The city is located next to the Pacific Ocean, which helps moderate temperatures and create an overall pleasant, mild, year-round climate, resulting in warmer winters and cooler summers compared with places farther inland, such as Atascadero.
+Summers in Morro Bay are cool for a city located at 35°N latitude, with July averaging around 60 °F. Winters are mild, with January averaging at 55 °F with around eight days of measurable precipitation.